jimbevington/NannaV2/README.md

 Both Slippery Chicken and Max/MSP are required to run the app.

-**Note: The current version was written for personal use in a composition project.** **An improved, lightweight and less buggy version is in the works.**
+**Note: The current version was written for personal use in a composition project prior to undertaking Software training.** **An improved, lightweight and less buggy version is in the works.**

 Any questions: ping me here or at [bevingtonaudio@gmail.com](mailto:bevingtonaudio@gmail.com).